ProjectPythia/pythia-foundations/appendix/how-to-contribute.md

 ### Keeping your dev environment up to date

 It's good practice to update the packages in your `pythia-book-dev` conda environment frequently to their latest versions, especially if it's been a while since you used it.
+If the `jupyter-book build .` command above generates error messages, that is a good indication that your conda environment may be out of date.

 To update all packages in the currently activated environment to their latest versions, do this: